AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 The tool conformance to each requirement is validated by a set of **Testcases**, organized according to a **Testing Strategy** dedicated to this requirement and described together with it.
 Many requirements call for multiple testcases.
 As with requirements, sets of related testcases which share common grounds are composed and referred to as **Testcase Groups**.

-For a more detailed description of how testscase sources are organized, please refer to the :ref:`testsuite-overview` section of this material.
+At the top of the hierarchy, collections of high level requirement groups are collected in **Chapters** and **Subchapters**, typically per language and coverage criterion of relevance.
+We will for example have an `Ada` chapter containing a `stmt` subchapter to collect the Ada Statement Coverage toplevel requirement groups.

-For each language and coverage criterion of relevance, we distinguish among different categories of requirements based on expectations regarding:
+For language related chapters, we distinguish two main categories of requirement groups, addressing:

 * *Core coverage metrics*, for example to validate statement coverage assessments on conditional constructs, loops, etc.  Testcases for such